-- Credit related contingent items: These are mainly guarantees, letters of credit and undrawn commitments to investments.
+- Credit related contingent items: These are mainly guarantees and undrawn commitments to investments.
 For credit related contingent items, the nominal value is converted into an exposure at default using the appropriate credit conversion factor (CCF).
 The CCF factors range from 20% to 100% depending on the type of contingent item and its maturity.
-The objective is to convert off statement of financial position notional amounts into an equivalent on statement of financial position exposure, in order to capture risks relating to counterparty credit and/or liquidity. - Derivative and foreign exchange instruments: These include forward contracts and interest rate swaps, which have been used to hedge UGB's underlying positions.
+The objective is to convert off statement of financial position notional amounts into an equivalent on statement of financial position exposure, in order to capture risks relating to counterparty credit and/or liquidity. - Derivative and foreign exchange instruments: These include forward contracts which have been used to hedge UGB's underlying positions.